Explore FREE downloadable educational materials.

 Measles: The Disease

-The majority of measles cases in the U.S. resolve without complication, though serious complications can occur.
-According to the Centers for Disease Control (CDC), Americans born before 1957 have naturally-acquired immunity to measles through past exposure to the illness.
+Most measles cases in the U.S. resolve without complication, though serious complications can occur.
+According to the U.S. Centers for Disease Control (CDC), Americans born before 1957 have naturally-acquired immunity to measles through past exposure to the illness.
 Infants born to mothers with naturally-acquired antibodies to measles benefit from passive maternal immunity.
 There is also evidence that mothers who have recovered from measles pass short-term measles immunity to their infants by breastfeeding.
 Learn more about Measles…

-Measles vaccine is a weakened (attenuated) form of the live measles virus.
-There are 2 vaccines currently available for use in the U.S.: Merck's MMRII, which contains Measles, Mumps and Rubella Vaccine, Live; and Merck's Proquad (MMRV), which contains Measles, Mumps, Rubella and Varicella, Live.
-The CDC currently recommends that children receive two doses of a measles containing vaccine, with the first dose administered between 12-15 months, and the second dose between 4-6 years.
-The CDC also recommends that individuals born after 1957 and have no laboratory evidence of immunity or documentation of vaccination should receive at least one dose of MMR vaccine.
+The measles vaccine is a weakened (attenuated) form of the live measles virus.
+There are three live virus vaccines currently available for use in the U.S.: Merck's MMRII vaccine containing measles, mumps, and rubella attenuated live viruses; Merck's Proquad (MMRV) vaccine containing measles, mumps, rubella, and varicella attenuated live viruses; and GlaxoSmithKline’s PRIORIX containing measles, mumps, and rubella attenuated live viruses.
+The CDC currently recommends that children receive two doses of a measles containing vaccine, with the first dose administered between 12-15 months and the second dose between 4-6 years.
+The CDC also recommends that individuals born after 1957 who have no laboratory evidence of immunity or documentation of vaccination should receive at least one dose of MMR vaccine.
 Learn more about Measles vaccine…

 Measles Quick Facts